soehlert/website/content/posts/yubikey/index.md

 Unplug/replug yubikey.
 Sometimes this will get the ball rolling again.

 Find and kill the current running process.
 Start it back up.
-(Possibly also unplug/replug) i. ps -ef | grep gpg ii. kill -9 $pid_of_gpg # insert the pid you found in the last step.
-Kill -9 seems drastic, but kill/killall does not actually kill the process in this state. iii. gpg --card-status #added benefit of testing to make sure card is properly seen
+(Possibly also unplug/replug)
+1. `ps -ef | grep gpg`
+2. `kill -9 $pid_of_gpg` # insert the pid you found in the last step.
+Kill -9 seems drastic, but kill/killall does not actually kill the process in this state.
+3. `gpg --card-status` #added benefit of testing to make sure card is properly seenB0

 Open new tab/window in your terminal emulator.
 This has the benefit of setting up a new ssh agent, loading the key again.